Secchats-tech/ChatJavaUI/README.md

 # ChatJavaUI

-Java Swing desktop client for the SecureChat protocol.
+This is a Java Swing desktop client built as a reference implementation for the SecureChat protocol.

 ## Requirements